firesurfer/rclcs/README.md

 * Create a Node
 * Create a Publisher
 * Create a Subscription
+* Create a Service/Client
+	* Get a request and answer it
 * Publish and recieve a simple message (no nested types)
+	* Arrays will work soon without any patches to the rmw
 * Generate code for messages without nested types

 For a list of currently supported types see: [supported types](doc/SupportedTypes.md)